Find Affordable College Courses

 15 Yearly Graduations

 The 11th most popular school in the country for behavioral science majors who are seeking their master's degree is University of Kansas.
 Each year, around 26,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,092 per year, while in-state graduate students, on average, pay $9,989 per year.
-For the 2020-2021 academic year, 15 master's degrees were handed out to behavioral science majors at KU.
-Of these students, 87% were women and 7% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,596 per year, while in-state graduate students, on average, pay $10,488 per year.
+During the most recent year for which we have data, 15 people received their master's degree in behavioral science from KU.
+Of these students, 86% were women and 29% were members of underrepresented racial-ethnic groups.
+University of Kansas behavioral science graduates who receive their master's degree go on to jobs earning a median salary of $68,425.

 #12